PATRIOTS NOTEBOOK: Team refuses to make excuses for ineffective play

 Bills QB Josh Allen threw for 37 TDs last season and has 34 this season, the lone Buffalo QB to have back-to-back 30 TD seasons, and WR Stefon Diggs is the first Bills receiver with over 80 catches and 1,000 yards in consecutive seasons.
 “Running, rollouts, naked (bootlegs), quick game, quick shots.
 It forces the defense to play all types of situations and really every inch of the grass,” Allen said.
 “We had a lot of key plays that maybe the game’s different if it goes the other way.
 We can’t figure out what makes us go in the past.
 We have to figure out what makes us go in the future.”

-While the Patriots were without RB Rhamondre Stevenson (illness, 465 yards) and WR Nelson Agholor (concussion, 450 yards), the Bills were without two injured WRs, Cole Beasley (76 catches, 640 yards) and Gabriel Davis (29 for 470 yards).
+While the Patriots were without RB Rhamondre Stevenson (COVID protocol, 465 yards) and WR Nelson Agholor (concussion, 450 yards), the Bills were without two injured WRs, Cole Beasley (76 catches, 640 yards) and Gabriel Davis (29 for 470 yards).

 “That’s football,” WR Jakobi Meyers said.
 “There are going to be some dog days.
 There are going to be some bad plays, bad possessions.
 At the end of the day, you’ve got to come in, come into work, and do the best that you can with every opportunity that you have.
 It’s on each man to contribute to this family.”